-Common Car Accident Scenarios: Causes & Determining Fault
+Common Car Accident Scenarios in Atlanta: Causes & Determining Fault

 Every car accident is unique.
 However, it can be helpful to explore common car accident scenarios for insight into causes and determining fault.

-How Can a Personal Injury Lawyer Help With My Car Accident Claim?
+How Can a Personal Injury Lawyer Help With My Car Accident Claim in Atlanta, GA?

 Georgia is a “fault” state when it comes to car insurance.
-Every driver is required to carry insurance, but the at-fault driver’s insurance company will be responsible for paying damages to accident victims.
+Even when they might be drivers on the road without insurance, every driver is required to carry insurance, but the at-fault driver’s insurance company will be responsible for paying damages to accident victims.
 Because of this, insurance companies will do anything they can to blame a driver that they didn’t insure.

 Insurance companies often try to blame the victim, hoping this will make them back down and drop their claim.
 However, under Georgia’s modified comparative negligence rule, you can recover compensation even if you share some (but not most) of the blame.
 A lawyer can help you understand these and other complex rules that might influence your ability to recover compensation.